simon-ritchie/apysc/docs_src/source/delete.md

 ap.delete(int_val)
 ```

-If a specified instance is a `DisplayObject` instance, the `delete` function removes it from a stage.
+If a specified instance is a `DisplayObject` instance, this function removes it from a stage.

 Also, it becomes an undefined object.